WesselAtWork/aws-firehose-repeater/README.md

 The output of Firehose to the s3 bucket IS NOT GUARANTEED TO BE JSON!
 It will output a mixture of data types, you will especially notice this when you ingest cloudwatch logs, as those are transported as gziped stanzas.

-## Shouldn't you interpret the input and convert it to JSON before sending it?
+## Shouldn't you convert it to JSON before sending it?

 Well the problem is compatibility, I need to replicate what AWS does as closely as possible, and they send the records like that.
 Endpoints like [loki.source.awsfirehose](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.source.awsfirehose/), not only deal with it, but actually EXPECT it to work that way so they can categorize it correctly.